Skip to content

 It is a well-known fact that comedy sells, especially in the age of memes and funny videos.

-If humor has a place and relates to your brand and your target audience, don’t be afraid to use it.
+If humour has a place and relates to your brand and your target audience, don’t be afraid to use it.

 Always consistently measure your follower count.

-Analyze what you did that worked and got your more followers and what you did that doesn’t and lost you some.
+Analyse what you did that worked and got you more followers, and what you did that didn’t and lost you some.

-Find out what time of the day is better for posting and which days of the week will get your more engagement.
+Find out what time of the day is better for posting and which days of the week will get you more engagement.

 Analysis is a huge part of any marketing campaign.
 Find out what you did wrong, so you can improve it on your next try.